automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Australodocus.md

 # Australodocus
-## Description: This sauropod was found in modern-day Tanzania.
+## This sauropod was found in modern-day Tanzania.